 Comparative law studies the differences and similarities between the laws of different countries or legal system.

 The best way to start your international and foreign legal research is to find the right research guide.
 This guide highlights the best places to look for country-specific and subject-specific research guides.
 It also contains tips for finding articles on international or foreign law—if someone else has already done the hard work researching another country's laws, you can use their findings as a shortcut.
-Last, this guide provides advice on citing to international & foreign law, which can be especially tricky due to gaps in the Bluebook's coverage.
+Lastly, this guide provides advice on citing to international & foreign law, which can be especially tricky due to gaps in the Bluebook's coverage.

 The Taggart Law Library is here to help!
 Schedule an appointment with a librarian or chat with us using our online chat feature.
 Open to ONU Law students, faculty, staff, and alumni.